- Environmental Programs

 Wash your car the right way!

+Did you know that when you go to the car wash, the facility collects all the dirty water?
 In this video, Fred and Izzy teach you why it is important to always take your car to the car wash instead of washing your car at home!